ChrisK-1616/PANDA-Python/README.md

 # PANDA-Python
-Aire Logic Tech Test Portal: Patient Appointment Backend - write a CRUD backend which stores patient demographic and appointment data
+Patient Appointment Backend - write a CRUD backend which stores patient demographic and appointment data

 Note - when reading the following please also refer to the code comments made within the relevant Python scripts for more insight into the operation of the scripts.
 The relevant script files are:-